Escapology (album): Background

 In 2002, Williams signed a record-breaking £80 million contract with EMI.
 The contract included a number of provisos, including the label ceding greater creative control to the artist and a commitment to breaking Williams in the American market.
 In return, EMI affirmed they would benefit from a cut of Williams' non-recording activities, including touring, publishing, and merchandising, thus protecting the company from any commercial downturn in the singer's album sales.
 So far it is the biggest music deal in British history.

 After a year out from recording, Williams began working on what would be his fifth studio album.
 The album heralded a new era for Williams, as he had taken a more active role in the making of the album, giving an indication of his growing confidence in the studio.
 "One Fine Day", "Nan's Song" and "Come Undone" were the first three songs that Robbie wrote without Guy Chambers' input.
 The majority of the album was recorded in Los Angeles.
 Escapology was arguably conceived as a concept album, due to its lyrical content being totally reflective of Williams' life as a popstar.
 The album focuses on his hopes, fears and depression over the search of love.

 As the contract stated, EMI attempted to break Williams in the American market; to this end the label asked him to tweak Escapology to suit the market.
 The American release shuffled the song order, removed "Song 3", "Hot Fudge", "Cursed" and one hidden track, added "Get a Little High" and "One Fine Day", and made "How Peculiar (Reprise)" a main album track instead of a hidden track.
 Williams promoted the album on shows such as Good Morning America, Last Call with Carson Daly and The Tonight Show.
 This version of the album won the award for Best Album by a Solo Male in the International Category at the Premios Oye! in Mexico.

 Reception

 Initial critical response to Escapology was generally mixed.
-Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has received an average score of 53, based on 11 reviews.
+In Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has received an average score of 53, based on 11 reviews.